-Investments in foreign companies tend to be more volatile and less liquid than investments in U.S. securities because, among other things, they involve risks relating to political, social and economic developments abroad, including economic sanctions, as well as risks resulting from differences between the regulations and reporting standards and practices to which U.S. and foreign issuers are subject.
-Investing in foreign companies includes trading-related risks (e.g., government supervision and regulation of foreign securities and currency markets, and foreign securities may be subject to foreign governmental restrictions such as exchange controls).
+Foreign Investment Risk.
+Investments in foreign securities tend to be more volatile and less liquid than investments in U.S. securities because, among other things, they involve risks relating to political, social and economic developments abroad, including economic sanctions, as well as risks resulting from differences between the regulations and reporting standards and practices to which U.S. and foreign issuers are subject.
+Investing in foreign securities includes trading related risks (e.g., government supervision and regulation of foreign securities and currency markets, trading systems and brokers may be less than in the U.S., and foreign securities may be subject to foreign governmental restrictions such as exchange controls).
+All of the risks of investing in foreign securities are typically increased by investing in emerging market countries.
+Securities denominated in foreign currencies may be adversely affected by changes in currency rates and by substantial currency conversion costs.